 International Wolf Center

 In the Discover Wolves exhibit, you will learn how wolves were important to various cultures over time.
-You will learn about radio telemetry when you take a seat in a simulated airplane cockpit, push a button and take off on a pack-tracking mission over a frozen lake.
+You will learn about radio telemetry when you take a seat in a simulated airplane cockpit, push a button, and take off on a pack-tracking mission over a frozen lake.
 You can also explore a field exam station where young and old alike can learn how — and why — these field exams are done.
-These are just a few of the features of our new exhibit.
+These are just a few of the features of our exhibit.

 For adventure seekers, field trips deep into wolf country will help you discover your wild side.
 You'll howl to wild packs, get firsthand experience with wolf research techniques, and learn about other wildlife species.

 Wrap up your adventure with a stop at the Wolf Den Store and bring home a special memento of your unforgettable visit to Wolf Country.